 ETAT representatives should use available information to evaluate and comment on the potential direct and indirect effects of a project.
-This includes using the data layers in the EST, historical documentation, previous studies, site visits, communication with agency experts and FDOT District staff, as well as personal knowledge of the project area.
+This includes using the data layers in the

+EST, historical documentation, previous studies, site visits, communication with agency experts and FDOT District staff, as well as personal knowledge of the project area.
 The potential effects inform the DOE selection, which reflects the potential magnitude of project effects on a resource, not the level of coordination involved in addressing the effect.
 The level of coordination with the ETAT during future project phases reflects the issues that need to be addressed, regardless of the DOE.
-The FDOT ETDM Coordinator, PD&E Project Manager, the District SWAT team and Lead Agency use DOEs and comments to help identify potentially critical issues and determine how to address them.
-The ETAT DOE selections and supporting comments help the FDOT ETDM Coordinator and PD&E Project Manager assign a SDOE and assist the Lead Federal Agency in determining an appropriate COA at the conclusion of the Programming Screen.
+The FDOT ETDM Coordinator, PD&E Project Manager, and the District SWAT team use DOEs and comments to help identify potentially critical issues and determine how to address them.
+Involve the OEM Project Delivery Coordinators if questions or conflicting issues exist.
+The ETAT comments, along with the internal coordination help the FDOT ETDM Coordinator and

+PD&E Project Manager assign a SDOE and assist the Lead Agency in determining an appropriate COA at the conclusion of the Programming Screen.
+When FDOT is not the Lead Agency, the ETDM Coordinator or PD&E Project Manager also coordinates with the

-Table 4-1 provides guidance on assigning a DOE.
+Table 4-2 provides guidance on assigning a DOE.
 ETAT members are encouraged to develop specific guidance describing their organizations' DOE selection criteria and coordinate it with FDOT for mutual understanding and partnering.
 This promotes consistency when ETAT members from the same organization assign a DOE.